-Minehead’s most famous son, Arthur C Clarke, was born in Blenheim Road, Minehead on December 16, 1917.
+Minehead’s most famous son, Arthur C Clarke, was born in Blenheim Road on December 16, 1917.
 The house, No.13, bears Minehead’s only blue plaque as testimony.
-A childhood love of both stargazing and American science fiction magazines sparked a lifelong enthusiasm that has provided a lasting legacy that bridges the worlds of both the arts and the sciences.
+His childhood love of both stargazing and American science fiction magazines sparked a lifelong enthusiasm, providing a lasting legacy that bridges the worlds of both the arts and the sciences.

 Keeping the Fizz

 The process of carbonating drinks was developed in the 1790s.
 Find out how Minehead firms such as Hawkins & Whitman or Ebenezer Culverwell adapted their glass bottles to store fizzy drinks.

 Why were flat bases a problem?
 What was the advantage of the ‘Torpedo’ bottle with a rounded base?

 See our example of a Codd bottle, developed by Hiram Codd of London in 1872.
 These had a longer neck which contained a glass marble.
 Under pressure from the carbonated drink, the marble would be pushed up to a rubber seal.
 This innovation meant that bottles could revert to having a flat base and be shelved upright.